Tushar-Pathak/nodeMYSQL/README.md

 [NO_BACKSLASH_ESCAPES](https://dev.mysql.com/doc/refman/5.7/en/sql-mode.html#sqlmode_no_backslash_escapes)
 SQL mode is disabled (which is the default state for MySQL servers).

-In order to avoid SQL Injection attacks, you should always escape any user provided data before using it inside a SQL query.
-You can do so using the `SqlString.escape()` method:
+In order to avoid SQL Injection attacks user input is already escaped.

 ```js
 //To establish a connection to database.